Internet-of-People/hydra-airdrop-2/README.md

 Second Hydra Airdrop
 ====================

 **UPDATE** - Added a .jar tool for batch registering many IOP addresses at once, see below.
-Also, our Telegram CommunityBot is now accepting your registrations.
-The registration will be open for 7 days, until Sunday, January 14, 7 PM UTC.
+Also,

 **UPDATE** - All snapshots and distribution calculations added.
-The registration will open tonight at approximately 7 PM UTC.
-We will keep registration open for a week, so everyone has plenty of time to claim their tokens.
+Our Telegram CommunityBot is now accepting your registrations.
+The registration will be open for 7 days, until Sunday, January 14, 7 PM UTC, so everyone has plenty of time to claim their tokens.
+We also added a .jar tool for batch registering all IOP addresses in your IoP Core wallet at once.

 Dear IOP Community,